Brenda-Chuang/Airbnb-Hosting-Insights-in-Australia-Project/README.md

 4. Review Rating score <br/>

-   - Based on the point chart, Cleanliness and Value negatively impact the overall rating score, with Value being the most influential negative factor.
+   - Value consistently has the lowest average rating across all states, suggesting it could negatively impact the overall score.
+   - Cleanliness is slightly higher than Value but still lags behind categories like Location and Communication.
+   - The line chart revealed that Value and Cleanliness have consistently lower scores across states, suggesting they might negatively impact overall ratings.

      ![image](https://github.com/user-attachments/assets/b9b55e74-1b07-4d44-bb2e-25ceaebf2b2a)

-   - Based on the correlation heat map, Accuracy and Value are two factors that strongly and positively correlate with the overall rating score.
-     In addition, Cleanliness is the second most influential factor in the overall rating score.
+   - The correlation heatmap confirmed that Accuracy and Value have the strongest positive correlations with overall ratings, with Accuracy being the most influential factor (correlation = 0.86) and Value as the second most influential factor (correlation = 0.85).
+This highlights the importance of improving these areas, alongside Cleanliness (correlation = 0.82), for hosts seeking higher overall scores.
      <br/>
      ![image](https://github.com/user-attachments/assets/26462ccf-77b6-4df2-a39b-b1ecaa633375) <br/>
      <br/>

+## 3. Data Storage in SQL

+Storing data in SQL ensures scalability, reusability, and efficient querying for future analysis.

+**Tool: Python(Pandas/psycopg2/sqlalchemy) | SQL(PostgreSQL)**<br/>

+- Step 1: Create an Airbnb database (Python).  <br/>
+- Step 2: Create tables and load the cleaned CSV file into the Airbnb database (Python). <br/>
+- Step 3: Change the data type to the correct format (PostgreSQL). <br/>

+Detailed steps and codes are documented in [Airbnb_Load Data into PostgreSQL.ipynb](https://github.com/Brenda-Chuang/Airbnb-Hosting-in-Australia-Project/blob/main/Airbnb%20Hostig%20Analysis%20Project/Airbnb_Load%20data%20into%20PostgreSQL.ipynb).<br/>

-- PostgreSQL Analysis: <br/>
+## 4. PostgreSQL Analysis: <br/>
   To enable efficient querying and analysis, the Airbnb dataset was imported into a PostgreSQL database.
   Using SQL, I conducted advanced analyses to answer key business questions, such as identifying top-rated hosts, dominant hosts by listings, and revenue estimates. <br/>

+Detailed steps and codes are documented in [Airbnb_EDA in PostgreSQL.ipynb](https://github.com/Brenda-Chuang/Airbnb-Hosting-in-Australia-Project/blob/main/Airbnb%20Hostig%20Analysis%20Project/Airbnb_EDA%20in%20PostgreSQL.sql).<br/>

   - Identify the top-rated host in each state (WA, NSW, VIC, QLD).<br/>
     ![image](https://github.com/user-attachments/assets/1a7607d9-4000-48db-bf74-c5855cafd610)
     <br/>
   - Identify the dominant host in each state (the host with the most listings).<br/>
     ![image](https://github.com/user-attachments/assets/7914d4f1-5e37-4836-9461-0efbc3a88c17)
     <br/>
-  - Calculate the total revenue and also the revenue in each suburb for the top dominant host in WA for the next 30 days.<br/>
+  - Calculate the estimated total revenue and also the estimated revenue in each suburb for the top dominant host in WA for the next 30 days.<br/>
     Suppose the properties are booked and not blocked by the host.
 The top 1 dominant host is Let Go; The agency owns 86 Airbnan listings and is estimated to earn AU$ 455,962 in the next 30 days calculated for the time the data was scrapped. <br/>
     ![image](https://github.com/user-attachments/assets/f9682c6b-0395-4ae8-af31-bfedcb2f7e3b)
     <br/>

-Detailed steps and codes are documented in [Airbnb_EDA in PostgreSQL.ipynb](https://github.com/Brenda-Chuang/Airbnb-Hosting-in-Australia-Project/blob/main/Airbnb%20Hostig%20Analysis%20Project/Airbnb_EDA%20in%20PostgreSQL.sql).<br/>

-## Interactive Power BI Dashboard
+## 5. Interactive Power BI Dashboard

-Dashboard Design Concept based on EDA and SQL analysis: <br/>
+### 1) Dashboard Design Concept based on EDA and SQL analysis <br/>

 1. The correlation of review rating scores among various categories can be presented in the interactive dashboard.
     This can provide potential hosts with insights on how to improve overall ratings and increase booking rates and revenue.